alfa-project/alfa-framework/docs/guides/alfa_install.md

 20. add_compile_definitions(EXT_HARDWARE)
 ```

 **Note:** This flag alters the node behavior to accommodate the hardware extensions.
 Therefore, developers when developing their extensions must define the extension behavior when this flag is defined.
-Check the dummy extension src files for an example of how to do this.
+Check the Dummy and Distance Filter extensions src files for an example of how to do this.

 Update, if not already, the ros-petalinux.bb receipt inside folder "/project-spec/meta-user/recipes-image/images" with the desired ALFA extensions under 'IMAGE_INSTALL:append':